julibinho/ClonalTree/README.md

 # ClonalTree

-**Reconstructing the evolutionary history of a BCR lineage with minimum spanning tree and clonotype abundances**
+**Reconstructing B cell lineage trees with minimum spanning tree and genotype abundances**

 ClonalTree is a new algorithm to reconstruct BCR lineage trees that incorporates genotype abundance into a minimum spanning tree to infer maximum parsimony trees.